About time constraints

 Travel tables describe the amount of time needed to travel between particular zones or locations, and are directly used byduring scheduling.
 You can add travel tables to constraint profiles.

 Named availability patterns, named starts preference patterns, and named usage preference patterns

 In EDRDM, you can create named availability patterns, named starts preference patterns, and named usage preference patterns.
 Then, in applications such as Enterprise Course Planner and EDRDM, you can directly apply them to activities and resources.

 Starts patterns and usage patterns are soft constraints; they are preferences that can influence scheduling but do not prevent an activity from being scheduled at an unpreferred time.
 A starts pattern is a description of the preferred start times for activities.
 For example, days might be split into 15 minute periods, but you might have a preference for activities to start on the hour.
 A usage pattern is a description of the preferred periods for activities to occupy.
 For example, a member of staff might have a preference for delivering their teaching in the morning, and a desire to avoid teaching in the afternoon.

 All other time based constraints are hard constraints; ifis configured to enforce them during scheduling, they will control the scheduling of an activity.
 Availability patterns are hard constraints and can be applied to resources, modules, and activities.
-An availability pattern describes when the resources that are associated with it can be used, and when activities that are associated with it directly (or indirectly, if the pattern is applied to a module) can occur.
+An availability pattern describes when the resources that are associated with it can be used; a resource cannot be used when it is unavailable.
+So, the availability pattern that is associated with an item determines when activities that are associated with it directly if it is a resource (or indirectly, if the pattern is applied to a module) can occur.
 For example, if a staff member is unavailable on Mondays, the activities that they are allocated to cannot occur on Monday.